Airlines

 Hotel in Mexico City:

-We will use one of the
+We normally will use one of the

 following hotels in downtown Mexico City, depending